s-chh/PyTorch-GAN-Variants/StarGAN_Digits/README.md

 # Pytorch-StarGAN-Digits
-Unofficial Pytorch implementation of StarGAN for generating Digits.
+Pytorch implementation of StarGAN for generating multiple styles of digits.

 <br>